onera/Maia/doc/introduction/introduction.rst

 .. image:: ./images/dist_part/part_mesh_arrays.svg

 Now we have two semi-independent meshes and we can reason about each element with all its associated data present on the same process.
-The partitioned view of the mesh allowed us to benefit the two following properties:
+This partitioned view of the mesh has the two following properties:

-  - Coherency : every data array is adressable localy
+  - Coherency: every data array is addressable locally,
-  - Compacity : the data represent geometrical entities that define a local sub region of the mesh.
+  - Connexity: the data represents geometrical entities that define a local subregion of the mesh.

 We want to keep the link between the base mesh and its partitioned version.
 For that, we need to store :def:`global numbering arrays`, quantity by quantity: